rmsk2/F256_Mandelbrot/README.md

 iteration depth also has to increase, because otherwise the potentially colourful parts simply remain black.
 Try for instance real part
 `00.4e6604` and imaginary part `00.641bc1` at a zoom level of 4 and an interation depth of 64.
 After the calculation is finished the program waits for a key press and after that asks if the resulting picture should be saved or not.
 A calculation can be interrupted at any time by pressing a key.
-It is resumed if you press any key but `n`.
+It is resumed if you press any key but `n` otherwise it is cancelled.

 Following that the program asks if you want to zoom into the set.
 If that question is answered with `y`es a rectangle is shown which can be moved with the cursor keys.
 Use `i` (zoom `i`n) to halve the size of this rectangle or `o` (zoom `o`ut) to double its size.
 When you press `Return`